We explore some of the best places to live in Portugal for expats looking to enjoy life on the Iberian Peninsula.

 The city center has undergone a lot of modernization in recent years, bringing in more pedestrianized areas to encourage walkers and cyclists.
 As a result of this, it has become popular with expats seeking a quiet, family-friendly environment with little traffic.
 That said, there are still plenty of shopping malls, cozy cafés, and indoor markets to keep residents entertained.
 And with good road links to Lisbon and Porto, the city has added appeal.
 Apartments are the most popular type of property in the center, however, you can find better value nearer to the university.

-Located in central Portugal, halfway between Lisbon and Porto, Coimbra is the country’s third-largest city and home to one of the best universities in the world.
+Located halfway between Lisbon and Porto, Coimbra was Portugal’s medieval capital for more than 100 years and is home to the country’s oldest and most prestigious university, the University of Coimbra (UC).
 With a low cost and high quality of living, Coimbra has an established expat population and is hugely popular among retirees.

 Luckily, finding a place to live in Coimbra is relatively easy and there are a variety of options to choose from depending on your preferences.
 Because the city has a large student population, areas in the center and close to the university are in high demand, but ideally designed for students.
 Other options include older properties in need of renovation and larger ones with more land in the rural outskirts.

 Due to its close proximity to Lisbon, the port city of Setúbal is hugely popular with tourists and expats alike.
 This thriving historic town is at the heart of the Portuguese sardine industry and is famous for its sweet moscatel wine.
 Its atmospheric alleyways, tree-lined boulevards, and lively food markets attract many visitors throughout the year.
 And with a range of property types on offer, and at reasonable prices, it’s not hard to see why expats choose to settle here, too.